 \begin{restatable}{theorem}{contreach} \cite{LLPU96,LLPSU99} Consider a double-reachability continuous-bidding game $\zug{V, E, t_1, t_2}$.
 Continuous threshold budgets exist, and the threshold budgets $\thresh: V \rightarrow [0,1]$ is the unique function that has the continuous average property.
 Moreover, the problem of deciding whether $\thresh(v) \leq 0.5$ is in NP and coNP. \end{restatable} \begin{proof} (SKETCH) Let $T$ be a function that satisfies the continuous average property, where we omit the proof of existence of such a function.
 We prove that for every vertex $v$, the continuous threshold budget at $v$ is $T(v)$.
 Uniqueness follows immediately.

-The complexity bound is obtained by guessing, for every vertex $v$, two neighbors $v^-$ and $v^+$, and constructing and solving a linear program based on the constrains in Def.~\ref{def:continuous-average} (for more details, see~\cite{AHC19} in which a reduction to stochastic games~\cite{Con92} is shown).
+The complexity bound is obtained by guessing, for every vertex $v$, two neighbors $v^-$ and $v^+$, and constructing and solving a linear program based on the constraints in Def.~\ref{def:continuous-average} (for more details, see~\cite{AHC19}, which shows a reduction to stochastic games~\cite{Con92}).

-{\bf From a function with the continuous-average property to a strategy.} Suppose that \PO's budget at $v$ is $T(v) + \eps$, for $\eps > 0$.
+\subparagraph*{From a function with the continuous-average property to a strategy.} Suppose that \PO's budget at $v$ is $T(v) + \eps$, for $\eps > 0$.
 We describe a winning \PO strategy.
 Recall that $v^+, v^- \in N(v)$ are respectively the neighbors of $v$ that attain the maximal and minimal values according to $T$.
 Let

 The key observation is that $T(v) + b(v) = T(v^+)$ and $T(v)-b(v) = T(v^-)$.